GiorgioBaz/MSA-2020-AI-ML/README.md

 After you import all of the dependencies you need to download the **parkinsons.data** and **/telemonitoring/parkinsons_UPDRS.data** files from **https://archive.ics.uci.edu/ml/machine-learning-databases/parkinsons** Then upload these data sets to your azure project.

-Next run all of the different lines and view the output to see that it matches what I wrote above
+In order to train my data all you need to do now is open my ipynb and run all of the different steps